Intensive Care medicine

 • Extra-renal purification (hemofiltration, ultrafiltration, hemodiafiltration, hemodialysis)

-• Orotracheal and nasotracheal intubation
+• Orotracheal and nasotracheal intubation.
+Video laryngoscopy

 • Invasive and non-invasive mechanical ventilation